 Ful, pronounced as fool, is made of fava beans cooked with oil and salt.
 Fava beans (broad beans) are encased in long fat green pods.

-They require soaking overnight and cooking for hours over low heat in an “idra” in order to remove the beans casing.
+They require soaking overnight and cooking for hours over low heat in an “idra” to remove the beans casing.

 Traditionally this is how they are cooked and served by street carts in Cairo and around the country – the most popular Egyptian food there is.

-Ful is commonly eaten as a dish with eggs, cheese, pita bread and/or also popular food like tameya.
+Ful is commonly eaten as a dish with eggs, cheese, popular food like tameya, and served with Egyptian bread (“aish baladi”) and olive oil on top.

 It can also just be an easy, quick breakfast made into a sandwich.
 The beans are packed with essential nutrients such as carbohydrates and iron and they’re low in saturated fats.